DerAlexmeister/SherlockGopher/docs/installation.md

 execute the getDependencies.sh script with the command:
 - ./scripts/getDependencies.sh
 - this script will download all JavaScript and CSS dependencies
+- the script needs curl, install with: sudo apt install curl

 ### How to start all services via main file
 start the analyser service: